Help & FAQ

 I used to evaluate with the "old" platform.
 What happened to my data?

-Since the new platform is based on a different programming and a completely new database structure, unfortunately it was not possible to "move" existing user accounts and the data collected with i-EVAL over the last 5 years to the new platform.
+Since the new platform is based on a different programming and a completely new database, it was not possible to "move" existing user accounts and the data collected with i-EVAL over the last 5 years to the new platform.

 Some possible answers to this question might be: